French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Menton’s Franco-Italian Appeal

-Menton is at the very eastern edge of the Riviera, right up against the Italian border, and you can really feel that blend of cultures.
-The town has a distinct charm, with colorful buildings and a more laid-back atmosphere than some of the other Riviera towns.
-What struck me most was how surprisingly affordable it felt compared to places like Monaco or Cannes.
-It’s a great spot to explore if you want to experience a bit of both French and Italian Riviera vibes, from the food to the architecture.
+What got me the most was how unexpectedly affordable it seemed, especially compared to Monaco or Cannes.
+It’s really a good place to wander around if you want a taste of both French and Italian Riviera vibes, from the food all the way to the architecture.
 It’s a good jumping-off point for exploring further east, or just a lovely place to spend a day or two soaking up the sun.

-Finding Tranquility in French Riviera Hidden Coastal Towns
+Finding Tranquility in the French Riviera’s Hidden Coastal Towns

-While the glitz of Cannes and the buzz of Nice are undeniable draws, I found myself craving something a little quieter on my last trip to the French Riviera.
-It turns out, you don’t have to go far to find it.
-The coastline is dotted with these charming, less-trodden spots that offer a real sense of peace.
+Even though the glitz in Cannes and the buzz around Nice are obvious magnets, I still caught myself wanting the quiet towns French Riviera that some travelers kinda skip over on a last-minute itinerary.
+Turns out you don’t really have to travel far to get that, and you can reach it pretty easily if you just look past the headlines.
+The coastline is dotted with these charming small towns French Riviera visitors love for their real sense of peace.
 It’s about slowing down, really seeing the place, and not just rushing from one famous landmark to the next.

 Seeking Quieter Corners of the Coastline